 If it’s the middle of the night or a weekend, you might need to cut a wire or slide a bracket off.
 Wash a set of nail clippers and sterilize them in alcohol; then use those to cut the wire.
 Call us on the next business day.

 Take a cotton swab or eraser to move the wire from the spot it is irritating.
 If you cannot move the wire, cover it with a small piece of cotton or some wax.

 If the wire is still painful and you cannot wait for an appointment, you can cut the wire.
 Wash a set of nail clippers and sterilize them in alcohol; then use those to cut the wire.
 Call us as soon as possible to schedule an appointment.

-Give us a call and schedule an appointment.
-If necessary, we’ll get your separator replaced as soon as possible.
+Give us a call to schedule an appointment.
+If necessary, we’ll get your separators replaced as soon as possible.